It began with a question that never quite settled.

 How did he get there?

-At six years old, my father left home in West Tennessee and traveled across the state to the Tennessee School for the Deaf.
+At six, my father left home in West Tennessee and traveled across the state to the Tennessee School for the Deaf.
 The story was always there in pieces—names of towns he could still recall—but the journey itself remained just out of reach.
 Who else was there, and what did that journey look like for the children who traveled with him?

 This is an attempt to follow that path back.